warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 ### Support

-Support for Standard plan (_not_ the Lite plan) is optional and provided by purchasing "Bluemix Standard Support".
+Support for Standard plan configurations is optional.
+It is provided by purchasing "Bluemix Standard Support".
 The monthly cost (as at August 2016) is the greater of 10% of the account charge, or $200.
+Support is not available for the Lite plan.

 A pricing calculator for Bluemix Standard Support is available [here](https://console.ng.bluemix.net/?direct=classic/#/pricing/cloudOEPaneId=pricing&paneId=pricingSheet).